thriveweb/adapta/content/products/2018-04-04-ak7-stubbylayback.md

   * Locking device: Permanently locks kerb into concrete - will not move or pop out.
 Simply fold down lock tabls and AdaptaKerb will anchor into new or existing concrete.
-bottom_diagram: /images/uploads/ak7-stubbylayback.jpg
+bottom_diagram: /images/uploads/Cross Section profiles - AdaptaKerb-large.png
-bottom_full_image: /images/uploads/Cross Section profiles - AdaptaKerb-large.png
+bottom_full_image: /images/uploads/background2.png
 date: '2018-04-04'
 ---